KalaivaniVijai/react-training-weather-app/README.md

   The app uses the current weather and forecast data to display weather information.

 **Example API Request:**
-  To fetch current weather for a location (e.g., New York), the request would look like this: https://api.openweathermap.org/data/2.5/weather?q=Cologne&appid=your_api_key
+  To fetch current weather for a location (e.g., Cologne), the request would look like this: https://api.openweathermap.org/data/2.5/weather?q=Cologne&appid=your_api_key

 ![image](https://github.com/user-attachments/assets/a0eaa036-82e5-4e93-8e58-4215e10b9907)